-Transactions are a significa developing the potential of growth, but individual properties with limited future development potential may be put up for sale.
+Transactions are a significant part of our objective of constantly developing the potential of the property portfolio.
+The focus is on growth, but individual properties with limited future development potential may be put up for sale.
 Acquisitions often relate to properties with some form of development potential through the creation of development rights, upgrading the standard, raising rent levels etc.